MehdiArc/How-change-scoreboard-style-to-hive-style/README.md

-# How change scoreboard style to hivestyle and change colors
+# How change scoreboard style to hive style and change colors